-Some of the recipes in Jamie Oliver’s 30 Minute Meals aren’t easily converted into vegetarian meals but this cassoulet only required omitting the bacon and using vegetarian sausages.
-Jamie Oliver might not approve as he strongly emphasises the importance of using good quality (pork) sausages in this recipe, but Sainsbury’s or Tesco’s vegetarian Lincolnshire sausages are lovely and the dish turned out well regardless.
+Some of the recipes in Jamie Oliver’s 30 Minute Meals aren’t easily converted into vegetarian meals but this cassoulet only required leaving out the bacon and using vegetarian sausages.
+Jamie Oliver might not approve as he strongly emphasises the importance of using good quality pork sausages in this recipe, but Sainsbury’s or Tesco’s vegetarian Lincolnshire sausages are lovely and the dish turned out well regardless.

-I didn’t have any of the fresh herbs specified in the recipe so I resorted to using the dried versions instead.
-Sage and rosemary are woody herbs and retain their flavour well when dried - just remember to reduce the quantities a bit as they are considerably stronger than their fresh counterparts.
+I didn’t have any of the fresh herbs specified in the recipe so I used dried instead.
+Sage and rosemary are woody herbs and retain their flavour well when dried, just remember to reduce the quantitiesa bit as fresh herbs are more mellow.

 - 1 ½ large red onions

 - few sprigs fresh rosemary (or ½ tsp dried)